Victor-Evogor/resume-builder/README.md

 ```
 npm install
-tsc --project tsconfig.json
 npm run build
+npm run dev
 ```

 # How to add Templates

-- Add a new template file to `templates/tempx/template.hbs` with the [handlebars](https://handlebars.org) syntax
+- Add a new template file to `templates/tempx/template.hbs` with the [handlebars](https://handlebars.com) syntax
-- Add a new Schema file to `src/schemas/tempx.ts` using [joi](https://joi.org)
+- Add a new Schema file to `src/schemas/tempx.ts` using [joi](https://joi.dev/)
 - import the schema and add it to the `schema` array in `src/index.ts`
-- Create the corresponding view in `views/pages/`
+- Create the corresponding view in `views/pages/`.
+Each view uses the [ejs](https://ejs.co/) template language
 - Add the meta data of the resume to `src/resumeData.json`
 - Add a preview thumbnail to `static/`